MdoubleDash/SOS_Userscripts/README.md

 * Hide related links: This hides the related links to bump up the Hot Network questions.

 * Hide homepage widgets: Userscript to hide the newly introduced homepage widgets.

+* Hide "Products" button on the top bar; particularly helpful on mobile devices (you can install TamperMonkey on FireFox for Android).